Up arrow

 Updated on:

-The Washington Nationals, aiming to snap a losing streak, host the Miami Marlins at Nationals Park on Saturday, June 14th at 1:05 PM.
-The Marlins currently lead the regular season series 1, but the Nationals look to capitalize on their home advantage, where they hold a 15-19 record.
-Can the Nationals turn their fortunes around against their NL East rivals?
+The Washington Nationals aim to snap their losing streak as they host the Miami Marlins at Nationals Park on Sunday, June 15th at 1:35 PM.
+The Marlins currently lead the season series 4-1, but the Nationals will look to capitalize on their 15-20 home record to even the score.

 Miami Marlins vs Washington Nationals